pbhan710/deep-learning-challenge/README.md

 8. Evaluate the model using the test data to determine the loss and accuracy.

 9. Save and export your results to an HDF5 file.
 Name the file `AlphabetSoupCharity.h5`.

+### Step 3: Optimize the Model
+Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.

+Use any or all of the following methods to optimize your model:

+- Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
+    - Dropping more or fewer columns.
+    - Creating more bins for rare occurrences in columns.
+    - Increasing or decreasing the number of values for each bin.

+- Add more neurons to a hidden layer.

+- Add more hidden layers.

+- Use different activation functions for the hidden layers.

+- Add or reduce the number of epochs to the training regimen.

+**Note**: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

+1. Create a new Jupyter Notebook file and name it `AlphabetSoupCharity_Optimization.ipynb`.

+2. Import your dependencies and read in the `charity_data.csv` to a Pandas DataFrame.

+3. Preprocess the dataset as you did in Step 1.
+Be sure to adjust for any modifications that came out of optimizing the model.

+4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

+5. Save and export your results to an HDF5 file.
+Name the file `AlphabetSoupCharity_Optimization.h5`.